Dilbert: Video games

+Plop: the Hairless Elbonian

+Plop: The Hairless Elbonian was an experimental spinoff of Dilbert, made by Scott Adams.
+The strip followed the life of the self-titled character who is unusual in his country for his baldness.
+Twenty-eight comics were published online in 2001, but the series never saw full publication.
+In December 2001, Adams suggested that he was still working on the project, retooling elements based on reader feedback.

+The strip's installments were produced in the summer of 2001; following that, Adams was uncertain about making a comic about "people who look like the Taliban" in the wake of 9/11, so the project was shelved "probably permanently" according to Adams.
+Later, he mentioned that, due to less complaints about the designs than he had expected, the series may still see the light of day.

+Plop was so named because, according to Adams, that was "the first thing my mom heard when I was born three months prematurely."
+From strip #21, Plop starts to rename himself "Squat", after his name certificate misspells "Scott".
+According to the Dilbert newsletter, the behind-the-scenes reason for this name change was that Plop had been the name of Plop!, a comic book produced by DC Comics during the 1970s.

 "Drunken lemurs" case

 In October 2007, the Catfish Bend Casino in Burlington, Iowa notified its staff that the casino would soon be closing for business.
 David Steward, an employee of seven years, then posted on an office bulletin board the Dilbert strip of October 26, 2007, that compared management decisions to those of "drunken lemurs".
 The casino called this "very offensive"; they identified him from a surveillance tape, fired him, and tried to prevent him from receiving unemployment benefits.
 However, an administrative law judge ruled in December 2007 that he would receive benefits, as his action was deemed as justified protest and not intentional misbehavior.
 Adams stated that it might be the first confirmed case of an employee being fired for posting a Dilbert cartoon.
 On February 20, 2008, the first of a series of Dilbert strips showed Wally being caught posting a comic strip that "compares managers to drunken lemurs".
 Adams later stated that fans of his work should "stick to posting Garfield strips, as no one gets fired for that."